TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ```

 The expression is evaluated once and its value is then compared against each case until it finds a match.

+Switch versus if

+If the condition is a simple equality (===) check with numerous cases then use switch.
+If the condition involves more complex combinations of logical operators, rather use if.

+**NB** If `break` statement is left out of a switch statement, all the code below it will be executed without checking any of the cases (conditions).

 ## Expressions vs Statements